Hypersensitive response: Comparison to animal innate immunity

 Both plants and animals have NLR proteins which seem to have the same biological function – to induce cell death.
 The N-termini of plant and animal NLRs vary but it seems that both have LRR domains at the C-terminus.

 A big difference between animal and plant NLRs is in what they recognise.
 Animal NLRs mainly recognise pathogen-associated molecular patterns (PAMPs), while plant NLRs mostly recognise pathogen effector proteins.
 This makes sense as NLRs are present inside of the cell and plants rarely have intracellular pathogens, except for viruses and viruses do not have PAMPs as they are rapidly evolving.
 Animals, on the other hand, have intracellular pathogens.

 The vast majority of plant lineages, except for certain algae, such as Chlamydomonas, have NLRs.
 NLRs are also present in many animal species, however, they are not present in, for example, Drosophila melanogaster and Arthropods.

 Upon recognition of PAMPs by NLRs in animals, the NLRs oligomerise to form a structure known as the inflammasome, which activates pyroptosis.
 In plants, structural studies have suggested that the NLRs also oligomerise to form a structure called the resistosome, which also leads to cell death.
 It seems that in both plants and animals, the formation of the resistosome or the inflammasome, respectively, leads to cell death by forming pores in the membrane.
-It is inferred from protein structures that in plants the NLRs themselves are responsible for forming pores in the membrane, while in the case of the inflammasome, the pore-forming activity arises from gasdermin B which is cleaved by caspases as a result of the oligomerisation of the NLRs.
+It is inferred from protein structures that in plants the NLRs themselves are responsible for forming pores in the membrane, while in the case of the inflammasome, the pore-forming activity arises from gasdermin D which is cleaved by caspases as a result of the oligomerisation of the NLRs.
 Plant cells do not have caspases.